leotgo/unity-coding-standards/README.md

 ### Classes

-Class names are formatted in UpperCamelCase.
+Class names are formatted in PascalCase.
 Acronyms can be included as a prefix or suffix.
 The class name should briefly describe its responsibilities or data.
 Prefer including the suffix *"Base"* in abstract classes where applicable.

-Examples:
+**Examples:**

 A class responsible for performing movement on the player character's transform: